 After a five year absence, legendary French chef Joël Robuchon made a sensational re-entry in New York City last month with an updated L’Atelier de Joël Robuchon.
-Would you expect any less of a man whose restaurants collectively have 32 Michelin stars?
+Would you expect any less of a man whose restaurants continually receive stars?

 Robuchon last held court in Manhattan in the elegant Four Seasons Hotel.
 Then he was gone.
 Now he’s back, bigger than ever with essentially two restaurants in one inside the cavernous space that once housed Colicchio & Sons in the bustling Meatpacking District.
 The epicenter of dining has moved downtown and he’s where the late night action is.